 Although anyone can get pneumonia, it occurs most frequently in those who are very young or over the age of 65 or people with weakened immune systems (immune compromised).
 Pregnant women and people with an underlying condition such as cystic fibrosis or damaged lungs from smoking are also at higher risk for pneumonia.
 This also includes people who are on mechanical ventilation or chemotherapy or have received an organ donation.
 People with AIDS are extremely susceptible to pneumonia.

-Bacteria, viruses, and fungi are microorganisms that can cause lower respiratory tract infections.
-Pneumonia is most often caused by a microorganism that has slipped past the body's immune defenses and taken up residence deep within the lungs in tiny structures called the alveolar sacs.
+Bacteria, viruses, and fungi are microbes that can cause lower respiratory tract infections.
+Pneumonia is most often caused by a microbe that has slipped past the body's immune defenses and taken up residence deep within the lungs in tiny structures called the alveolar sacs.
 Bacteria are the most common cause and viruses are the second most common cause.

 The following terms that may be familiar describe some general kinds of pneumonia: